Porting Solar Activity Sensor MCU Firmware to New PCB

 • optimised the power consumption;

-• prepared the device for passing LIN conformance tests in external testing service;
+• prepared the device to pass LIN conformance tests in an external testing service;

-• generated software versions for different vehicle models from a specific model line;
+• generated software versions for different vehicle models from a specific model range;

 • tested the device by technical requirements of certain vehicle brands.